 Therefore, this ELD is an instantaneously appealing option for fleets who want a reliable, simple ELD that doesn’t break the bank, combined with very lower prices.

-Switchboard will be pretty hard to beat for those who interested in keeping down costs while still getting a driver-friendly, high – quality ELD.
+- Switchboard will be pretty hard to beat for those who are interested in keeping down costs while still getting a driver-friendly, high-quality ELD.

 Truckers can consider buying an optional $250 Switchboard tablet or have to use their own smartphone.